as

 Linter warning

-ESLint Rules
+ESLint rules

 Rule Name Default severity Description Best Practice

-@amazon-devices/kepler/flat-list Warn - flags issues but doesn't fail builds Checks if FlatList element has enough properties FlatList
+@amazon-devices/kepler/flat-list Warn - flags issues but doesn't fail builds Checks if the FlatList element has enough properties FlatList

 @amazon-devices/kepler/check-subscription Warn - flags issues but doesn't fail builds Checks if callbacks installed by useAddVegaAppStateListenerCallback and useAddUserInputListenerCallback are properly unsubscribed Listeners, event subscriptions, and timers